Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

 All of the parts used in the project can be found in the "name" folder with the excel file, or the google sheets file.

-Step 1:
-        This project was designed to be ran off of a RaspberryPi 4 Model B (8GB), and the Plant CNC Mk3/4 (4 axis) controller.
+Step 1: (Raspbian) This project was designed to be ran off of a RaspberryPi 4 Model B (8GB).

+Step 2:
+        If you chose the optional TouchScreen Display, connect the display to the RaspberryPi.
+Else connect the RPI to a touchscreen display, or any display as well as a keyboard and mouse.

+Step 3: (download the Planet CNC Software)

+Step x:
+        the Plant CNC Mk3/4 (4 axis) controller.
 Connect the RaspberryPi and the controler via USB.

 ![Raspberry Pi Picture (for read me)](https://user-images.githubusercontent.com/84732665/121400961-316b7c00-c926-11eb-8e80-2503f2c32d81.PNG)
 RaspberryPi 4 Model B (8GB)

 ![Mk3-4 Picture (for read me)](https://user-images.githubusercontent.com/84732665/121400996-3af4e400-c926-11eb-89ea-b55e61602ee0.PNG)
 Plant CNC Mk3/4 (4 axis) controller